Chart Color Schemes

 Campbells Creek is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Campbells Creek, as per data from the Australian Bureau of Statistics Census in June 2006, had low cultural diversity with 88.0% of its population born in Australia, 92.2% being citizens and 96.6% speaking English only at home.
-Christianity was the dominant religion, comprising 27.7% of Campbells Creek's population.
-Judaism, however, was overrepresented at 0.4%, compared to 0.2% in the rest of Victoria.
+Campbells Creek had a cultural diversity below average, with 88.0% born in Australia, 92.2% being citizens, and 96.6% speaking English only at home.
+Christianity was the main religion, comprising 27.7%.
+Judaism was overrepresented at 0.4%, compared to 0.2% regionally.

 Frequently Asked Questions - Diversity